stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 ```

 The big advantage of tail recursive functions is, that they
-can be easily converted to an imperative loop by the Idris
+can be easily converted to efficient, imperative loops by the Idris
 compiler, an are thus *stack safe*: Recursive function calls
 are *not* added to the call stack, thus avoiding the dreaded
 stack overflow errors.